Totengeist/Shipyard/docs/api.rst

         }
       }

+   :param file: the ship file being uploaded
+   :param ref: the unique ID of the ship to be upgraded
+   :reqheader Authorization: optional bearer token to authenticate
    :statuscode 200: no error
    :statuscode 401: not logged in or not the owner of the ship
    :statuscode 404: the ship does not exist
-   :reqheader Authorization: optional bearer token to authenticate

-.. http:post:: /api/v1/ship/(ship_ref)/screenshots
+.. http:post:: /api/v1/ship/(ref)/screenshots

    Adds one or more screenshots to an existing ship.

+   :param ref: the unique ID of the ship to add screenshots to
    :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the ship
+   :statuscode 404: the ship does not exist

 .. http:delete:: /api/v1/ship/(ref)

    Delete an existing ship.

+   :param ref: the unique ID of the ship to delete
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the ship
+   :statuscode 404: the ship does not exist

 Save Management
 ---------------